Cylance

-Cylance Inc.,is an American software firm based in Irvine, California, that developed antivirus programs and other kinds of computer software that sought to prevent, rather than reactively detect, viruses and malware.
-Cyber Secure India described it as "the first company to apply artificial intelligence, algorithms, and machine learning to cyber security."
+Cylance Inc. is an American software firm based in Irvine, California, that develops antivirus programs and other kinds of computer software that prevents viruses and malware.

-In February 2019, the company was acquired by BlackBerry Limited.
-After the acquisition, it will continue to operate as an independent subsidiary and will remain headquartered in Irvine, California.
+In February 2019, the company was acquired by BlackBerry Limited for $1.4 billion.
+After the acquisition, it continues to operate as an independent subsidiary and will remain headquartered in Irvine, California.

-Cylance stated that their goal has been to "block computer viruses or malware before they have an effect on a user's computer".
+In December 2024, Arctic Wolf entered into an agreement with BlackBerry Limited to purchase Cylance.
+BlackBerry will sell its Cylance assets to Arctic Wolf for $160 million in cash, subject to certain adjustments, and approximately 5.5 million common shares of Arctic Wolf.
+After allowing for the purchase price adjustments, BlackBerry will receive approximately $80 million in cash at closing and approximately $40 million in cash one year following the closing.

 Founding

 Cylance was founded by Stuart McClure and Ryan Permeh in 2012.
 McClure was previously co-founder of Foundstone, a security consultancy.
 He sold Foundstone to McAfee in 2004, and became that firm's Chief Tech Officer.
-McClure is also the author of Hacking Exposed.

-Cylance's founding came about as a result of McClure's speeches on cybersecurity.
-In them, he was often asked how he protected his own computer.
-He noted that he lacked trust in any security technology since it was all reactive in nature (for example, legacy antivirus technology), meaning it only cleaned up after an attack or prevented it a second time.
-Consequently, McClure began developing a technology based on "proactive protection".

 Funding

-A July 2015 report indicated that Cylance had raised $42 million from investors including Draper Fisher Jurvetson, Kohlberg Kravis Roberts, Dell, CapitalOne, and TenEleven Ventures.
+A July 2015 report indicated that Cylance had raised $42 million from investors including Draper Fisher Jurvetson, Kohlberg Kravis Roberts, Dell, Capital One, and TenEleven Ventures.
 It received another $100 million in June 2016 with lead investors Blackstone Tactical Opportunities (part of The Blackstone Group) and Insight Venture Partners.
 They received an investment from In-Q-Tel in September 2015.

-Product Features

-McClure claims that Cylance's antivirus product does not use security features, such as unique signatures, heuristics, behavioral analysis, sandboxing, virtualization, or blacklisting.
-Rather, the product claims to use artificial intelligence to identify and stop attackers.
-McClure claims that its security features are similar to the human brain's way of identifying threats, wherein it "teaches" computers to identify indicators of an attack.